 <carlosbwestphall at gmail.com>

-Titles and links to download our best and most cited papers on cloud computing.
+Titles and links to download our best and most cited papers on cloud and fog computing.

 Links of our most viewed slides at ResearchGate.